 Of the large cities in America, Bakersfield is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 81.14% of people in Bakersfield drive to work in their own car everyday, most often alone.
 So, if you're going to live in Bakersfield, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.

 The population of Bakersfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Bakersfield, 22.94% have at least a bachelor's degree.

-The per capita income in Bakersfield in 2010 was $23,786, which is middle income relative to California and the nation.
-This equates to an annual income of $95,144 for a family of four.
+The per capita income in Bakersfield in 2018 was $28,837, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $115,348 for a family of four.
 However, Bakersfield contains both very wealthy and poor people as well.

 Bakersfield is an extremely ethnically-diverse city.
 The people who call Bakersfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bakersfield residents report their race to be White, followed by Black or African-American.
-Bakersfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 46.89% of the city’s residents.
-Important ancestries of people in Bakersfield include Irish, English, Italian, and French .
+People of Hispanic or Latino origin are the most prevalent group in Bakersfield, accounting for 51.95% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Bakersfield residents report their race to be White, followed by Asian.
+Important ancestries of people in Bakersfield include German, English, Irish, Italian, and European.

 The most common language spoken in Bakersfield is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.